tbr117/flyway-experiment-1/README.md

 - Creates `roles`, `permissions`, and `role_permissions` tables
 - Sets up a basic RBAC (Role-Based Access Control) system
 - Assigns roles to existing users

+### V4: Available for Future Migrations

+- This is just another table for the experiments
+- Use this slot to add new features or modifications as you wish

+### V5: Remove user roles and permissions

+- This step is to demonstrates rollback - or how to undo a previous migration
+- Drops `role_permissions`, `permissions`, and `roles` tables
+- Removes the `role` column from `users` table
+- Note that we still have the comment table.
+- Also note, this is a forward migration that undoes V3 - not a true "undo" command

 ## Flyway Commands